×

 We asked foreigners in Norway what appliances are typically included in a rental, and, if there is anything else included or not included that a newcomer would not expect.
 Replies included...

 "Expats can search for homes in Norway by looking at online listings, contacting real estate agents, and attending open houses.
 They can also search for rental properties by looking at classified ads, asking friends and family for recommendations, and searching online for rental listings.
-Additionally, expats can look for furnished apartments or homes through short-term rental websites," explained one expat in Norway.
+Additionally, expats can look for furnished apartments or homes through short-term rental websites," said one expat in Norway.

 About the Author